NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 ```

 - Print SQL Plans (-p option):
-Prints the SQL plan as a text string to a file ends with `-planDescriptions.log`.
+Prints the SQL plan as a text string to a file named `planDescriptions.log`.
 For example if your application id is app-20210507103057-0000, then the
-filename will be `app-20210507103057-0000-planDescriptions.log`
+filename will be `planDescriptions.log`

 - Generate DOT graph for each SQL (-g option):